reqnroll/Reqnroll/docs/extend/plugins.md

 ## Runtime plugins

-Runtime plugins need to target .NET Framework 4.6.2 and .NET Standard 2.0.
+Runtime plugins should target .NET Standard 2.0 to be compatible with all .NET versions supported by Reqnroll.
+Targetting a more specific version will limit the compatibility of your plugin.

 Reqnroll searches for files that end with `.ReqnrollPlugin.dll` in the following locations:

 * The folder containing your `Reqnroll.dll` file